Distress signal: Inverted flags

+flying her White Ensign inverted while caught in a gale in the Strait of Belle Isle in September 1835.

 Device loss and disposal

 To avoid pointless searches some devices must be reported when lost.
 This particularly applies to EPIRBs, lifebuoys, rafts, and devices marked with the vessel's name and port.

 Expired flares should not be set off, as this indicates distress.
 Rather, most port authorities offer disposal facilities for expired distress pyrotechnics.
 In some areas special training events are organized, where the flares can be used safely.

 EPIRBs must not be disposed of into general waste as discarded EPIRBs often trigger at the waste disposal facility.
 In 2013, the majority of EPIRB activations investigated by the Australian Maritime Safety Authority were due to the incorrect disposal of obsolete 121.5 MHz EPIRB beacons.

 Aviation

 The civilian aircraft frequency for voice distress alerting is 121.5 MHz.
 Military aircraft use 243 MHz (which is a harmonic of 121.5 MHz, and therefore civilian beacons transmit on this frequency as well).
 Aircraft can also signal an emergency by setting one of several special transponder codes, such as 7700.

 The COSPAS/SARSAT signal can be transmitted by an Electronic Locator Transmitter or ELT, which is similar to a marine EPIRB on the 406 MHz radiofrequency.
 (Marine EPIRBs are constructed to float, while an aviation ELT is constructed to be activated by a sharp deceleration and is sometimes referred to as a Crash Position Indicator or CPI).

 A "triangular distress pattern" is a rarely used flight pattern flown by aircraft in distress but without radio communications.
 The standard pattern is a series of 120° turns.